-- Character of the landscape, and outline if the proposed site is a ridge, hill, valley, coastal area and the vegetation present - Landscape quality and value - Impact of the wind turbine(s) and all associated infrastructure on the landscape - Visual impact on areas for recreation, including formal and informal paths - Cumulative impact of the proposed application considering wind turbines that are already in existence or where planning permission has been approved.
-This will also include proposed and approved turbines located in Aberdeenshire - Scope for mitigation of negative impacts - Details of the location, visual impact and the restoration of borrow pits
+- The character of the landscape.
+Is the proposed site a ridge, a hill, a valley or a coastal area for example? - Landscape quality and value - Impact of the wind turbine(s) and all associated infrastructure on the landscape - Visual impact on areas for recreation, including formal and informal paths - Cumulative impact of the proposed application considering wind turbines that are already in existence or where planning permission has been approved.
+This will also include proposed and approved turbines located in Aberdeenshire - Scope for mitigation of negative impacts - Details of the location, visual impact and the restoration of borrow pits.

-Represented viewpoints of the proposal should cover both long and short range visibility and presentation by 'photomontage' or 'videomontage' is recommended.
+Represented viewpoints of the proposal should cover both long and short range visibility and presentation by 'photomontage' or 'video montage' is recommended.
 Individual circumstances will dictate the optimum position for wind turbines.
 This will be influenced by the size of the installation and its surrounding environment.
-The potential siting of wind turbines close to, on, or integrated with buildings means special attention must be given to the need to protect amenity.